 Call Ben Schwarcz to schedule a session in the Santa Rosa, CA area: 707.326.5566

-Drumming Therapy is a method of utilizing the natural power of rhythm and music and applying it to an individual or group for the purpose of healing.
+Drumming Therapy is a method of utilizing the natural power of rhythm and sound and applying it to an individual or group for the purpose of healing.
 A truly holistic healing approach, group drumming breaks down social barriers, promotes freedom of expression, non-verbal communication, unity and cooperation.
 Drumming awakens dormant emotions and unexplainable feelings of excitement, peace, and ecstacy.
-It decreases depression, anxiety, and stress, boosts immune system functioning and benefits physical health.
+It can elevate the mood, decrease anxiety, and stress, and it boosts immune system functioning and benefits physical health.

 There is a growing body of research on the therapeutic effects of group drumming.